Wildlander-mod/Support/Docs/FAQ.md

 3) If that does not resolve the issue, try using a VPN service such as Cloudflare WARP or ProtonVPN.
 (Ultimate Skyrim is not affiliated with and does not endorse any specific VPN service.
 We does not provide user support for VPN services.
 Use at your own discretion.)

-4) If above fails then (with the exception to ultsky 4.0.7 Dyndolod.rar) manually download the file using the following procedure:-
+4) If above fails then manually download the file using the following procedure:-

 	1) Close wabbajack
 	2) Go [here](https://www.wabbajack.org/#/modlists/gallery) Find Ultimate skyrim in the list - then select Archive search in bottom right hand corner